ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 1. Take as input: a log entry, the timestamp of a log entry to its left, and the timestamp of a log entry to its right.
 2. If the right timestamp minus the left timestamp is less than the Reasonable Monitoring Window, terminate the algorithm.
-Otherwise, assert that the given log entry is distinguished.
+Otherwise, declare that the given log entry is distinguished.
 3. If the given log entry has a left child in the implicit binary search tree, then recurse to its subtree by executing this algorithm with: the given log